Shaun Keaveny

-Shaun William Keaveny (born 14 June 1972) is a British broadcaster who presented the Breakfast Show on radio station BBC Radio 6 Music for 11 years, and the afternoon show for a further 3 years.
+Shaun William Keaveny (born 14 June 1972) is a British broadcaster who presented the Breakfast Show on radio station BBC Radio 6 Music for 11 years, and the afternoon show for a further three years.

-Education and early life
+Early life and education

 Keaveny grew up on the Higher Folds housing estate in Leigh, Lancashire.
 He attended St Mary's Catholic High School, Astley and then Trinity and All Saints College in Leeds.